dfahlander/typeson/README.md

 ## register (typeSpec)

 ### typeSpec
+An object that maps a type-name to a specification of how to test,encapsulate and revive that type.

-`{TypeName: string => constructor-function | [tester, encapsulator, reviver]}` or an array of such structure.
+`{TypeName => constructor-function | [tester, encapsulator, reviver]}` or an array of such structure.

 ##### constructor-function
-A class (constructor function) that would use default encapsulation and revival rules, which is:
+A class (constructor function) that would use default test, encapsulation and revival rules, which is:

+test: check if x.constructor === constructor-function.
 encapsulate: copy all enumerable own props into a vanilla object
 revive: Use Object.create() to revive the correct type, and copy all props into it.